 Who can make a dyslexia diagnosis?

 In many countries, the ability to diagnose dyslexia is limited to certain qualified professionals.
-In the United States, there is no overarching law that defines who may provide a diagnosis.
+No overarching law defines who may provide a diagnosis in the United States.
 Generally, however, there is an understanding that one test on its own cannot be an adequate basis for a dyslexia diagnosis.
 Clinicians who typically give dyslexia diagnoses use a battery of tests.
 A medical or physiological report may be integral to that process but not sufficient on its own.

 These are the professionals who most commonly issue diagnoses or can acquire institutional support for dyslexia: